raynaharrisphd/raynaharrisphd.github.io/_posts/2022-08-19-yoga-friday.md

 layout: post
 title: "Friday Mountain Top Yoga"
 date: 2023-08-25
-excerpt: "An mountain top yoga class in Tahoe Meadows, NV designed for a younger audience with a focus is on movement, breath, and mindfulness."
+excerpt: "A mountain top yoga class in Tahoe Meadows, NV designed for a younger audience with a focus on movement, breath, and mindfulness."
 image: "/images/yoga/ophir-creek.jpg"
 ---